A Weekend in Costa Del Sol – With Tips and Recommendations

 The winter months from November to March can be very nice and sunny with temperatures in the mid-20s or it can be heavy rainfalls.
 The rainfalls at Costa del Sol often flood the streets and no clothes are waterproof enough.
 If you are flexible to check the weather forecast, this can be a pleasant time to visit as long as it doesn’t rain.

-The best time to travel for your weekend in Costa del Sol are the shoulder seasons between April to early June and September to October.
+The best time to travel for your weekend in Costa del Sol in Spain are the shoulder seasons between April to early June and September to October.
 At this time the weather is normally pleasant, it is possible to swim in the ocean and it is possible to go hiking.
 Best of all is that there are not many people around.

 What to bring for a Weekend in Costa del Sol?